For education and support, we present

 So, we finally ask the question again, how can I apply what God and Christ have taught?

 Communicate with each other in a manner the Savior would communicate.
 Christ-like communications are expressed in tones of love rather than loudness.
 They are intended to be helpful rather than hurtful.
-They tend to bind us together rather than to drive us apart.
-They tend to build rather than to belittle.
+They tend to bind us together rather than drive us apart.
+They tend to build rather than belittle.

-Christlike communications are expressions of affection and not anger, truth and not fabrication, compassion and not contention, respect and not ridicule, counsel and not criticism, correction, and not condemnation.
+Christlike communications are expressions of affection and not anger, truth and not a fabrication, compassion and not contention, respect and not ridicule, counsel and not criticism, correction, and not condemnation.
 They are spoken with clarity and not with confusion.
 They may be tender, or they may be tough, but they must always be tempered.

-The real challenge that we face in our communications with others is to condition our hearts to have Christ-like feelings for all of God the Eternal Heavenly Fathers' children.
+The real challenge that we face in our communications with others is to condition our hearts to have Christ-like feelings for all of God the Eternal Heavenly Father's children.
 When we develop this concern for the condition of others, we then will communicate with them as the Savior would.
 We will then warm the hearts of those who may be suffering in silence.
 As we meet people with special needs (We all have special needs from time to time) along life’s way, we can then make their journey brighter by the things that we say.

 If you’re communicating with yourself in a negative way, you are probably communicating with others the same way.

-If you love, honor, respect yourself and have gratitude for YOU.
+If you love, honor, respect yourself, and have gratitude for YOU.
 You will for others